dereuromark/cakephp-ide-helper/docs/annotations/models.md

  * @method \Cake\Datasource\ResultSetInterface<int, \App\Model\Entity\User>|false saveMany(iterable<\App\Model\Entity\User> $entities, array<string, mixed> $options = [])
 ```

-Switching the value is additive — existing `true` users keep their current
+Switching the value only tightens the generated types; re-running the annotator
-output, and the new `'detailed'` opt-in can be enabled at any time.
+updates the existing `@method` lines in place, and the `'detailed'` opt-in can be
+enabled at any time.

 ### Concrete entity types in params